WolframBlockchainLabs/WolframPriceFeedInfrastructure/docs/quick-start.md

         - You wont need to change this, just uncomment services you want to run.
         - Every combination would work: 1 or 2 or 1 and 2.
         - Do not change replica envs defined directly in `./docker/docker-compose.yml` unless you know what you're doing.
 4. **Service Configuration**: uncomment only those services that you've provided envs for in `./docker/env/.env.backend`.
 Some collectors require API keys for nodes and will not work unless keys were provided.
-Other services could be launched without keys like: CCXT XRPL, and Tezos based collectos.
-Ethereum and Cardano will definitely require keys to be passed in envs, becuase degault ones are just stubs and will not work.
+Other services could be launched without keys like: CCXT, XRPL, and Tezos based collectos.
+Ethereum and Cardano will definitely require keys to be passed in envs, because default ones are just stubs and will not work.
 Look for configuration under `./configs` dir.
 5. **Rate Limit Caution**: Ensure your API keys meet the rate limits specified in the `./configs` directory for their respective service config.
 6. **Start Containers**: Execute `./scripts/start`.